rohan-bhautoo/PHP-Symfony-Guide/README.md

 ### Setup / Installation

 #### PHP 8.1
+PHP will be used  to run a built-in server and run console commands.
 Install PHP 8.1 or higher.
 Download the Thread safe version [here](https://windows.php.net/download#php-8.1).

 <details><summary><b>Show Steps</b></summary>